patternfly/training-scenarios/react-charts/area-chart/step6.md

 5) <strong>Add the `legendOrientation` property to the `<Chart>` component.</strong>

+You will need to set the orientation for the `legendData` so that it behaves as expected.

 The `legendOrientation` property specifies whether the legend is rendered horizontally or vertically.
-It should look like the following:
+In this case it should be set to vertical:

 <pre class="file" data-target="clipboard">
 legendOrientation=&quot;vertical&quot;